Employee Spotlight Series featuring Footprints to Recovery’s Rockstars!

 You also use a spiritual technique, Reiki, how have you found use of it in your work in Addiction treatment?

 Reiki is a holistic healing method where the therapist can channel energy through holding hands 2-4 inches above the area being worked on or through gentle touch.
-It is used to help promote the natural healing process of the client’s mind and body.
+It is used to help promote the natural healing process of the patient’s mind and body.
 I use Reiki practices in many ways in Addiction treatment.
-I use it to help client’s learn grounding and relaxation skills.
-I also use it as a way to help clients connect to their spirituality and learn about other holistic modalities.
+I use it to help patient’s learn grounding and relaxation skills.
+I also use it as a way to help patients connect to their spirituality and learn about other holistic modalities.

 Now more about you, what gets you out of bed in the morning?

 I am a dedicated dog mom and wife.
-I get up to support my family and the clients I serve.
+I get up to support my family and the patients I serve.

 What are your biggest professional challenges?